Luke-zhang-04/processing-vscode/README.md

 By default uses Google for search.
 Can change to DuckDuckGo if preferred using the `processing.search` setting.

+## Proper Hover, Intellisense, and Diagnostics

+Problems with the current approach:

+-   Hover works with word matching, so comments show documentation on hover
+-   There's no intellsense, only the built in VSCode word matching
+-   Diagnostics rely on processing-java, which makes it very slow, and also has no option to cache the build

+Despite all these problems however, this extension probably will stay this way.
+Why?
+Because there isn't nearly enough demand to make a "proper" extension that popular languages such as Python do.
+Making an extension like this would require me to write a parser and generate an AST, far too much work for a language that I won't really be using outside of my class, and way outside of my abilities.
+If someone really wants to do this, they can go ahead, I guess.

 ## Credits

 Snippets are based on the [Processing Sublime Text plugin](https://github.com/b-g/processing-sublime).